bazelbuild/bazel/site/docs/platforms-intro.md

 API](toolchains.html) (`ctx.toolchains`) and stop reading legacy settings like `--cpu` and `--crosstool_top`.
 This is relatively straightforward.

-1. Rule and toolchain maintainers must define toolchains and make them accessible to end users (through repository entries and `WORKSPACE` registrations).
-This is technically straightforward but must be coherently organized to maintain an easy user experience.
+1. Toolchain maintainers must define toolchains and make them accessible to users (in GitHub repositories and `WORKSPACE` entries).
+This is technically straightforward but must be intelligently organized to maintain an easy user experience.

-   Platform definitions are also necessary (unless you build for the machine Bazel runs on).
+   Platform definitions are also necessary (unless you build for the same machine Bazel runs on).
 But we generally expect projects to define their own platforms.

-1. Existing projects must be migrated. `select()`s and transitions also have to be migrated.
+1. Existing projects must be migrated. `select()`s and [transitions](skylark/config.html#user-defined-transitions) also have to be migrated.
 This is the biggest challenge.
 It's particularly challenging for multi-language projects (which will fail if *all* languages can't read `--platforms`).

-If you're writing rule sets for a new language, we *strongly* recommend you incorporate platforms from the beginning.
+If you're designing a new rule set, we *strongly* recommend you support platforms from the beginning.
+This automatically makes your rules compatible with other rules and projects, with increasing value as the platform API becomes more ubiquitious.

+More details:

-Common constraints
+### Common platform properties

-if you're writing your own
+Platform properties like `OS` and `CPU` that are common across projects should be declared in a standard, centralized place.
+This encourages cross-project compatibility.

+For example, if *MyApp* has a `select()` on `constraint_value` `@myapp//cpus:arm` and *SomeCommonLib* has a `select()` on `@commonlib//constraints:arm`, these trigger their "arm" modes with incompatible criteria.

+Globally common properties are declared in the [`@platforms`](https://github.com/bazelbuild/platforms) repo (so the canonical label for the above example is `@platforms//cpu:arm`).
+Language-common properties should be declared in the repos of their respective languages.

 ### C++
 * Replaces `--cpu`, `--crosstool_top`, `--compiler`, and more.
 * Need